 I renew my great apprehension regarding the inhuman situation of these defenseless people, including many children, who are risking their lives.
 We must not look away from this humanitarian crisis, but give it priority over any other interest.
 Let us pray for these people, our brothers and sisters, who suffer so much in the northeast of Syria, in the city of Idlib.

-I ask everyone to remember in prayer both myself and my collaborators in the Roman Curia, who this evening will be beginning the week of Spiritual Exercises.
+I ask you to remember me in your prayers and also the members of the Roman Curia, who this evening begin a week of Spiritual Exercises.